23 Tips For Hiking In The Rain: How To Stay Dry and Comfortable

 When it comes to fit, you want a rain jacket that has enough room to layer underneath on colder days.

-The Rainier Rain Jacket (men’s) is a best-selling lightweight, budget-friendly rain jacket.
+The REI Rainier Rain Jacket (men’s) is a best-selling lightweight, budget-friendly rain jacket.
 It’s designed with pit zips, fully taped seams, a durable water-repellent (DWR) finish, and an adjustable hood – basically everything you need to stay dry on a rainy day hike.

 A group of smiling hikers standing in front of a lake in Alaska.
 It's raining and they're wearing rain jackets.